 - Interest rate swaps and other derivatives that are related to bond issues.

-- Require Training for Responsible Officers – Periodic training for all identified staff responsible for post-issuance compliance should be identified and documented.
+- Require Training for Responsible Officers – Identify and document periodic training for all staff responsible for post-issuance compliance.
 The issuer should also determine whether the training can be done in-house or whether third-party conferences, courses or providers are appropriate.

 - Describe Procedures to Identify and Correct Violations – Procedures should describe the review process to ensure compliance and describe what actions will be taken to correct any non-compliance.
-This may include engaging counsel or third-party advisors to assist in any remedial actions such as material event notices related to continuing disclosure requirements or dealing with IRS tax compliance issues by using the IRS Voluntary Closing Agreement Program.
+This may include engaging bond counsel or third-party advisors to assist in any remedial actions such as dealing with IRS tax compliance issues by using the IRS Voluntary Closing Agreement Program.

-- Adopt and Document a Post-Issuance Program–An issuer’s post-issuance compliance procedures can be included in its general debt management policies or be stated separately.
-Procedures may be adopted by formal action of the issuer’s governing board or be developed independently by management, and should be reviewed at least every three years.
+- Adopt and Document a Post-Issuance Program – An issuer’s post-issuance compliance procedures can be included in its general debt management policies or be stated separately.
+Procedures may be adopted by formal action of the issuer’s governing board or be developed independently by management, and should be reviewed every year.

 Bond Indenture and Other Common Compliance Requirements:

-Issuers should be aware that in addition to continuing disclosure and tax compliance requirements, there are often other legal documents, laws and regulations, policies, contractual requirements, and/or relationships that must be monitored on an ongoing basis.
+Issuers should be aware that in addition to tax compliance requirements, there are often other legal documents, laws and regulations, policies, contractual requirements, and/or relationships that must be monitored on an ongoing basis.
 Some of the most common of these are included in this section.

 - Bond Indentures/Bond Ordinance/Bond Resolution – Many bond issues have an ordinance and/or resolution that authorize and set many of the terms of the bond issue.
 Also, some bonds may have a bond indenture, which is a legal contract between the issuer and bond holders.
 These documents can contain a variety of stipulations including: